 - beautiful painted glass windows by Miksa Róth

 In the Reform Era (second half of the 19. century) the idea of a “House of a Motherland” became more and more popular.

 Constructions began in 1884 and lasted for two decades.
-It opened in 1902, although it should have been finished by 1896 for the Millennium to celebrate the 1000th anniversary of Hungary's foundation.
+The building opened in 1902, although it should have been finished by 1896 for the Millennium to celebrate the 1000th anniversary of Hungary’s foundation.

-Leaders of the country chose the Pest bank of the Danube as premise, to counterweight the Royal Palace rising high on the other side of the river.
+Leaders of the country chose the Pest bank of the Danube as location, to counterweight the Royal Palace rising high on the other side of the river.

 The architect, Imre Steindl got his inspirations for the design from London’s Houses of Parliament.

 After World War II the diet became single-chambered, and the government uses only a small portion of the building today.

 In the communist regime a red star perched on the top of the dome that was removed in 1990.